Histwo/Histwo.github.io/about.md

 The Creator has referred to His two servants as **"His two wrecking machines"** during His **["Divide & Conquer"](DC.md)** operation, which is His intervention to stop The American Genocide.
 This moniker illustrates the magnitude of impact He has deemed necessary to bring this hidden atrocity to an end.

-# Styling Convention for The Creator and His Two Servants
+# Styling Convention for the Creator and His two servants .

 This style should always be used when referencing the Creator and His two servants to maintain **clarity, consistency, and reverence**.
 Adhering to these conventions ensures that: